Women's health clinic

 • Changes in menstrual cycles or sexual desire.

+These overlapping complaints are common because an underactive thyroid, called hypothyroidism, can cause tiredness, weight gain, and trouble thinking clearly, as Cleveland Clinic explains in its overview of how an underactive thyroid is diagnosed and treated.
 Thyroid problems can also overlap with changes in estrogen, progesterone, and testosterone.
 This is one reason many people notice symptoms during perimenopause, menopause, or andropause.
 The body is trying to adjust on several levels at once.

-Why Comprehensive Hormone Testing Comes First
+Why Does Comprehensive Hormone Testing Come First?

 Before deciding if HRT is right for you, a careful evaluation is key.
-Comprehensive hormone testing gives your care team a clear view of how different hormone systems are working together, not just your thyroid in isolation.
+A detailed panel gives your care team a clear view of how different hormone systems interact, not just one gland by itself.

 What a Comprehensive Hormone Panel May Include